For detailed Elasticsearch configuration information, refer to the Elasticsearch documentation.

 .config file with your configuration.

-To configure the Elasticsearch adapter from the System Settings application,
+Here’s how to configure the Elasticsearch adapter from the System Settings application:

 Start Liferay DXP.